IntelLabs/ParallelAccelerator.jl/README.md

    Julia does not annotate all expressions in a typed AST with complete type information.
 For example, this happens for some expressions that call Julia's own intrinsics.
-We are working on supporting more of them if we can derive the actual type to be not `Any`, but currently this is still a work-in-progress.
+We are working on supporting more of them if we can derive the actual type to be not `Any`, but this is still a work-in-progress.

 At the moment ParallelAccelerator only supports the Julia-to-C back-end, and we are working on alternatives that hopefully can alleviate the above mentioned